Free throw: Description

-When free throws are awarded
+Awarding free throws

 There are many situations when free throws can be awarded.

 The first and most common is when a player is fouled while in the act of shooting.
 If the player misses the shot during the foul, the player receives either two or three free throws depending on whether the shot was taken in front of or behind the three-point line.
 If, despite the foul, the player still makes the attempted shot, the number of free throws is reduced to one, and the basket counts.
 This is known as a three-point or four-point play, depending on the value of the made basket.
+"And-One" is also a popular term for this type of free throw.

 The second is when the fouling team is in the team bonus (or foul penalty) situation.
 This happens when, in a single period, a team commits a set number of fouls whether or not in the act of shooting.
 In FIBA, (W)NBA and NCAA women's play, the limit is four fouls per quarter; in the NBA, starting with the fifth foul (fourth in overtime), or the second in the final 2 minutes if the team has less than 5 fouls (4 in OT), the opposing team gets two free throws.
 The WNBA follows the NBA's rules regarding reset of the team foul count in the final 2 minutes of any period (including overtime).
 In FIBA and NCAA women's basketball, the fouled player also shoots two free throws starting with the opponent's fifth foul in a period, considering that team fouls accrue from the fourth period on, as all overtimes are extensions of it for purposes of accrued team fouls.
 In NCAA men's basketball, beginning with the seventh foul of the half, one free throw is awarded; if the player makes the free throw, another is given.
 This is called shooting a "one-and-one".
 Starting with the tenth foul of the half, two free throws are awarded.
 In addition, overtime is considered an extension of the second half for purposes of accumulated team fouls.
 Free throws are not awarded for offensive fouls (most often charging fouls), even if the team fouled is in the bonus.
-The number of fouls that triggers a penalty is higher in college men's basketball because the game is divided into two 20-minute halves, as opposed to quarters of 12 minutes in the NBA or 10 minutes in the WNBA, college women's basketball, or FIBA play (note that the college women's game was played in 20-minute halves before 2015–16).
-As in the professional play, a foul in the act of shooting is a two- or three-shot foul, depending on the value of the shot attempt, with one free throw being awarded if the shot is good.
+The number of fouls that triggers a penalty is higher in college men's basketball because the game is divided into two 20-minute halves, as opposed to quarters of 12 minutes in the NBA or 10 minutes in the WNBA, college women's basketball, or FIBA play (the college women's game was played in 20-minute halves before 2015–16).
+As in professional play, a foul in the act of shooting is a two- or three-shot foul, depending on the value of the shot attempt, with one free throw being awarded if the shot is good.